Resource Management & Cost Analysis at MLB Network

 “We get two weeks back before that becomes a bigger problem.
 We save money that way, and we’re not just closing and collecting information earlier, but we’re actually stopping issues anywhere from 7 to 10 days earlier,” Paul adds.

 The G7 team also enabled the Network to run information on-demand, producing refunds in just minutes.
 Previously, the process was more manual, with the team needing to run files across different systems and then upload them into Board.
 With the additional system connections, the team can quickly press buttons and pull information in, cutting back on days of reconciliation work.

 Easy and flexible growth

 Board’s flexibility has enabled MLB Network to grow within the platform itself, making it seamless and easy to acquire new business without recreating financial models.
 Each time a company comes to the Network asking if they could take on new work (such as adding the entire production facility of MLB or absorbing the tape programming schedules), the Network can easily say yes.
 This is because it can quickly track and manage multiple entities from within one financial system.

 “All we kept doing was adding capsules and blocks into Board to keep track of all the different entities and roll them up into one financial package.
 I kept everything within the system the same and just compartmentalized all the additional businesses that we added.
 Except for Board, there was no system out there that could do that.
 Board has literally allowed us to grow without the growing pains,” adds Paul.

 The Future: Making way for more business with custom reports and additional integrations

 MLB Network has been pleased with Board’s flexibility and how it fosters its continued growth within the production industry.
 As the business continues to grow, so will the custom reports it creates in Board.
-The company also plans to integrate Board across more business areas, tying in critical systems and making Board the central system for analysis and decision-making insights.
+The company also plans to integrate Board across more business areas, tying in critical systems and making Board the central system to gain actionable insights.